Nothing PersonalNothing Personal

 [Edit Tool — Kate]

-You can customize these to process the entire document, for example.
+We can customize these to process the entire document, for example.
 But I just add a keyboard shortcut (Settings → Configure Keyboard Shortcuts…), and it does the magic on a selected text.